Learn why solely backing up your data isn’t always enough to recover from a disaster.

 Knowing the difference between backup and disaster recovery, understanding key technology terms, and evaluating software along with storage options can help you develop an effective plan for avoiding the consequences of data loss and downtime after a catastrophe strikes.

 What is disaster recovery backup, and why should I care?

 Backup is the process of making an extra copy (or multiple copies) of data.
 You might need to restore data from a backup if you accidentally delete a file, or folder, or when a file, or folder becomes corrupted.

 Disaster Recovery is having all tools in place to recover from a loss of data.
 Do you just need to recover one file, a set of files, or your entire computer?
 If your entire computer needs to be recovered, will you lose anything recently saved?
 How do you perform a full recovery of your computer?
 Knowing the answers to these questions is essential to your recovery plan.

 Disaster Recovery Backup, on the other hand, refers to the plan and processes for quickly reestablishing access to your data after a catastrophe.
-If your computer, or applications fail catastrophically, become lost, or stolen, your operating environment can be restored to a previous working condition, minimizing downtime.
+If your computer, or applications fail catastrophically, become lost, or stolen, your Desktop environment1 can be restored to a previous working condition, minimizing downtime.